CHANGELOGS

 /// 1: First model released with natural wood and plexi panels.

-/// 1.1: We have introduced the version with both upper panels in transparent plexiglass (Atlas Slim Clear).
-We have also introduced the wooden version with black laser-engraved adhesive film.
-Standard wiring has been introduced.
+/// 1.1: We've introduced a version with both top panels made of clear plexiglass (Atlas Slim Clear).
+We've also introduced a wooden version with laser-engraved black adhesive film.
+Standard wiring has been added.

 KRMs:

-/// Beta 1 & 2: Early stages of button development, starting in late 2021 and released in April-May 2022.
+/// Beta 1 and 2 : Early stages of button development, starting in late 2021 and scheduled for release in April-May 2022.
 Wide, square caps.
-During this phase we made several changes to both the structure and the PCBs of the buttons.
-KRM Beta 1 & 2 were 3D printed with ABS-type resins.
+During this phase, we made several changes to both the structure and the button PCBs.
+KRM Beta 1 and 2 were 3D printed with ABS-type resins.
 The final prototypes were printed in MJF.

 /// V1 Part One 2023 : Button structure defined and identified.
-All buttons were printed in nylon with MJF technology.
-Caps were still flat.
+All buttons were printed in nylon using MJF technology.
+The caps were still flat.

-/// V2 Second part 2023 : Together with the guys from the Blitz Team and thanks to their feedback, we refined the structure of the button cap, making it rounded and difficult to push sideways (slide).
-The walls of the buttons have been thickened to favor threads more resistant to traction.
-The shape of the caps was obtained by manually filing the squared caps.
+/// V2 Part Two 2023 : Together with the Blitz Team and thanks to their feedback, we refined the button cap structure, making it rounded and difficult to slide laterally.
+The button walls were thickened to accommodate more tensile-resistant threads.
+The cap shape was obtained by manually filing the square caps.
 The prototype was then reconstructed in 3D and put into production.

-/// V3 : The KRM structure is the one we still use today.
-We have refined the height of the caps and introduced the use of O-rings by default from November 2023.
+/// V3 : The KRM structure is the same as the one we still use today.
+We've refined the height of the caps and introduced the use of O-rings by default starting November 2023.

-/// V4 June 2024 : New smoother finish, minor finishing to button structure, internal R15 marking.
+/// V4 June 2024 : New smoother finish, minor finishing to the button structure, internal R15 marking.